-Many of these people told me how their parent who died smoked cigarettes, drank too much, was obese and just never took good care of themselves and this is the reason they had the heart attack, but “I’m healthy so why am I being penalized for my parents death?”
+Many of these people told me how their parent who died smoked cigarettes, drank too much, was obese, and just never took good care of themselves.
+They told me that this is the reason they had the heart attack, but “I’m healthy, so why am I being penalized for my parents death?”

-There is a proven link between any 1st degree relative or immediate family member, especially a parent, who has had coronary artery disease and their children also developing the disease.
-So this is the concern for life insurance companies.
+There is a proven link between any first degree relative or immediate family member, especially a parent, who has had coronary artery disease and their children also developing the disease.
+This is the concern for life insurance companies.

 Your parent’s age 60 is that “magic age” for which most insurance companies use to determine if they’ll penalize you.
-So if your parent had heart attack death prior to 60, then almost every life insurance company will preclude you from their lowest or best “Preferred Plus” rate.
+If your parent died of a heart attack prior to age 60, then almost every life insurance company will preclude you from their lowest or best “Preferred Plus” rate.

 The older your parent was when they died from the heart attack, the less likely it is that you will develop the disease.

-I’ve been able to get insurance companies to offer their best rates to some of my clients with a parent who died of heart attack at young age, but it can take some work on my end and I’ll sometimes need your help also.
+I’ve been able to get insurance companies to offer their best rates to some of my clients with a parent who died of heart attack at young age.
+Still, it can take some work on my end, and I’ll sometimes need your help also.

-I knew my client was in excellent shape, that he exercised regularly and I really believed he was an excellent candidate for the best rate, not the 2nd best or 3rd best.
-So I composed a letter to the Banner underwriter and explained my clients work out regimen and diet and I asked that the underwriter consider him for best rate class and she ultimately did.
+I knew my client was in excellent shape, as he exercised regularly, and I really believed he was an excellent candidate for the best rate, not the second or third best.
+I composed a letter to the Banner underwriter and explained my clients work out regimen and diet, and I asked that the underwriter consider him for best rate class.
+Ultimately, she did.

-Had I not specifically asked for the best rate, my client would not have been given it and he would have probably only gotten their 2nd best “preferred” rate.
+Had I not specifically asked for the best rate, my client would not have been given it, and he would have probably only gotten their second best “preferred” rate.

-We’ve been a family owned business since 1969 and I’ve been doing this since ’92 and we have had great years and not such great years in this business.
-So we know we can’t take our clients for granted and we really appreciate it when anyone give us the opportunity to help them with their life insurance needs.
+We’ve been a family owned business since 1969, and I’ve been doing this since ’92.
+We have had great years and not such great years in this business.
+We know we can’t take our clients for granted and really appreciate it when anyone give us the opportunity to help them with their life insurance needs.
 The best way we feel to say thank you is by doing everything in our power to get all of our clients the best offer possible.

-We’ll do whatever it takes and we can offer you rates and products from hundred’s of different companies.
-If they are a quality insurance company with great rates or that offer some unique benefit or a niche, we can offer you them.
+We’ll do whatever it takes, and we can offer you rates and products from hundreds of different companies.
+If they are a quality insurance company with great rates or that offer some unique benefit or a niche, then we can offer you them.

 While they do offer pretty good term rates right now, Pacific Life is not always the most competitively priced term company.
-So they may not be best for you if you may have family heart history issues.
+They may not be best for you if you may have family heart history issues.

-Ohio National Life, Columbus Life, John Hancock and Prudential will all regularly offer you their “preferred” or 2nd best rate class if you’ve only had 1 parent death by heart attack prior to age 60 and your health checks out as very good otherwise.
+Ohio National Life, Columbus Life, John Hancock, and Prudential will all regularly offer you their “preferred” or second best rate class if you’ve only had one parent death by heart attack prior to age 60 and your health checks out as very good otherwise.